Virginia: Colony

 Several European expeditions, including a group of Spanish Jesuits, explored the Chesapeake Bay during the 16th century.
 To help counter Spain's colonies in the Caribbean, Queen Elizabeth I of England supported Walter Raleigh's 1584 expedition to the Atlantic coast of North America.
 The name "Virginia" was used by Captain Arthur Barlowe in the expedition's report, and may have been suggested by Raleigh or Elizabeth (perhaps noting her status as the "Virgin Queen" or that they viewed the land as being untouched) or related to an Algonquin phrase, Wingandacoa or Windgancon, or leader's name, Wingina, as heard by the expedition.
 The name initially applied to the entire coastal region from South Carolina in the south to Maine in the north, along with the island of Bermuda.
 Raleigh's colony failed, but the potential financial and strategic gains still captivated many English policymakers.
 In 1606, King James I issued a charter for a new colony to the Virginia Company of London.
 The group financed an expedition under Christopher Newport that established a settlement named Jamestown in 1607.

 Though more settlers soon joined, many were ill-prepared for the dangers of the new settlement.
 As the colony's president, John Smith secured food for the colonists from nearby tribes, but after he left in 1609, this trade stopped and a series of ambush-style killings between colonists and natives under Chief Powhatan and his brother began, resulting in mass starvation in the colony that winter.
-By the end of the colony's first fourteen years, over eighty percent of the roughly eight thousand settlers transported there had died.
+By the end of the colony's first 14 years, over 80% of the roughly eight thousand settlers transported there had died.
 Demand for exported tobacco, however, fueled the need for more workers.
 Starting in 1618, the headright system tried to solve this by granting colonists farmland for their help attracting indentured servants.
 Enslaved Africans were first sold in Virginia in 1619.
 Though other Africans arrived as indentured servants and could be freed after four to seven years, the basis for lifelong slavery was developed in legal cases like those of John Punch in 1640 and John Casor in 1655.
 Laws passed in Jamestown defined slavery as race-based in 1661, as inherited maternally in 1662, and as enforceable by death in 1669.

 In 1699, after the statehouse in Jamestown was destroyed by fire, the Colony of Virginia's capitol was moved to Williamsburg, where the College of William & Mary was founded six years earlier.